geckoboard/everdeen/README.md

 )
 ```

-When you make that request to create the expectation it returns all the expectations in the original call with the uuid generated on the server side.
-This uuid is important as it will be required to retrieve the requests for that expectation.
+When you call the API to create expectations it will return the expectations with UUIDs assigned, these UUIDs are important as they will be used to retrieve the requests matching each expectation.

 ```json
 [